 - Less than 90 calories per serving

-My boyfriend who doesn’t eat gummy candy, because he doesn’t like the sticky factor, also liked them stating that they weren’t too chewy or sticky like most gummy candy.
+My friend who doesn’t eat gummy candy, because he doesn’t like the sticky factor, also liked them stating that they weren’t too chewy or sticky like most gummy candy.

 As for me, I’m a chocolate person and I don’t really like any fruit candy, but if I had to eat some, these are pretty good.
-Not too sticky (as my boyfriend said) and they had a great fruity flavor that was a little sour and sweet but not overly so.
-Not that I’ll be switching to fruit candy over chocolate anytime soon, but these were so much better than other fruit candy.
+Not too sticky and they had a great fruity flavor that was a little sour and sweet but not overly so.
+Not that I’ll be switching to fruit candy over chocolate anytime soon, but these were much better than other fruit candy.